Henry Young Darracott Scott: Commissions

 On 14 December 1865, he was seconded in his corps and employed under the commission of the Great Exhibition of 1851 at South Kensington in the place of Captain Francis Fowke.
 On the retirement of Sir Henry Cole, he was appointed secretary to the commission.

-In 1866, Scott and Fowke entrusted the design and execution of the Royal Albert Hall at Kensington.
+In 1866, Scott and Fowke were entrusted with the design and execution of the Royal Albert Hall at Kensington.
 When the removal of the scaffolding that supported the roof was presented in 1870 Scott sent everyone out of the building and knocked the final support himself.
 At first, there was an echo with wind instruments, which dealt with the introduction of a "velarium" below the true roof.

 On 20 May 1871, Scott was made a Companion of the Bath (civil division).
 On 7 June 1871 he was promoted to be brevet colonel and on 19 August of the same year, he retired from the army as an honorary major-general but continued in his civil appointment at South Kensington.
 On 3 February 1874, he became an associate of the Institution of Civil Engineers.
 On 3 June 1875, he was elected a Fellow of the Royal Society.
 In the same year, he became a member of a select Russian scientific society and was presented by the Czar with a snuff box set with diamonds.